Presumption of Death Bill

 Groups Affected

-- Missing persons' families: The bill provides a clearer legal process for resolving issues related to inheritance, property ownership, and other legal matters.
+- Missing Persons' Families: The bill provides a clearer and more efficient process for families to obtain legal recognition of a missing person's death, which impacts inheritance, property ownership, and emotional closure.

 Powered by nyModel